New 2020 Toyota Highlander SUV

 The all-new Toyota Highlander offers a choice of two powertrains: a standard V6 or a hybrid model that pairs a 4-cylinder engine with a battery-electric powertrain.
 For this new generation, Toyota has jettisoned the formerly available 4-cylinder engine in base gasoline models, which we felt was underpowered.
 That’s not the case with the now-standard 3.5-liter V6.
 Its 295 horsepower is more potent than competitors and plenty strong.
 It is connected to a smooth 8-speed automatic transmission.

-The Highlander Hybrid, which is set to arrive in February 2020, has switched from using a V6 with its battery-electric powertrain to a 2.5-liter 4-cylinder.
+The Highlander Hybrid has switched from using a V6 with its battery-electric powertrain to a 2.5-liter 4-cylinder.
 It’s down on net power compared to the previous hybrid (243 horsepower vs. 306), but up on fuel economy, which is the point of such a hybrid.
 Toyota does not release information on total torque output, just the 175-lb-ft figure from its engine.
 This Highlander Hybrid also differs from the outgoing model in that it can be had with front-wheel drive (FWD) or all-wheel drive.
 The battery remains nickel-metal hydride.
 In front-drive form, the Highlander Hybrid is estimated to earn up to 36 mpg and AWD models are only one tick less at 35 mpg.
 As is common with hybrids, the Highlander Hybrid uses a CVT automatic transmission.